AshikaJubi/Ex02-Outlier/README.md

     (i) Using IQR detect weight outliers and print them

     (ii) Using IQR, detect height outliers and print them

+ ## AIM:
+To detect and remove the outlier in the given dataset and save the final

 # CODE
 ```